 However, there isn’t a lot of evidence to back up these statements.
 A small number of advertisers have attempted to employ advertising campaigns to grow their market share.
 When a rise has been seen, it is typically the consequence of customers moving from one product category to another without necessarily increasing their consumption of that category overall.
 Seldom do instances demonstrate that businesses truly use advertising to engender new desires.

-The history of advertising is as old as business.
+The history of advertising is as old as that of business.
 Similar to how we do it today, the ancient Egyptians were known to utilize papyrus to produce posters advertising anything from political campaigns to lost and recovered items.
+In fact, the earliest surviving specimen of a print ad is a bronze plate from 10th-century China

 The first known print advertisement is really a bronze plate from the tenth century in China, which promotes the services of a man named Mister Jinan Liu who makes the best needles that are “ready for use in no time.”